 Recommended time to solve: 5 minutes.

 Give it a try.
 It will surely be fun.

 Hint: Use your analytical reasoning instead of random trial and error.

-We'll go ahead to solve the puzzle step by step by analyzing the puzzle structure and making conclusions based on common stick constraint and a series of questions, analysis and answers.
+We’ll solve the puzzle step by step by analyzing the puzzle structure and making conclusions based on common stick constraint and a series of questions, analysis and answers.

-Solution: Move 3 matches to make 3 squares tic-tac-toe matchstick puzzle: Structural analysis, Common stick analysis, Chain of reasoning by Question analysis answer
+Solution to Move 3 matches to make 3 squares Tic Tac Toe Matchstick puzzle: Structural analysis, Common stick analysis, Chain of reasoning by Question analysis answer

 First step in solving any matchstick puzzle is to count number of sticks in the puzzle figure.
 It is exactly 12.

-Question 1: How many matchsticks do you require to make 1 square?
+Question 1: How many matchsticks do you require making 1 square?

 Answer: It is 4.

 Question 2: How many sticks would you need to make 3 INDEPENDENT squares.